-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Would the project: a) Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5? b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? \boxtimes c) Disturb any human remains, including those interred outside of dedicated cemeteries? \boxtimes
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Would the project: a) Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5? \boxtimes b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? \boxtimes c) Disturb any human remains, including those interred outside of dedicated cemeteries? \square

-The following discussion is based in part on an Archaeological Resources Assessment Report (Appendix C) prepared for the project by Basin Research Associates (Basin, June 12, 2023).
+Part of the following discussion is based on an Archaeological Resources Assessment Report prepared for the project by Basin Research Associates dated June 14, 2023.
 Inquiries regarding the report should be directed to the SCUSD.